jonesim/encrypted-credentials/README.md

     add_encrypted_settings(globals())

-Upon first execution an example key will be displayed

-    No SETTINGS_KEY set in Environment for secure settings A new project can use: SETTINGS_KEY=FQQcgYWCBPE8l8IbHdcNie0WARbYHeFwCl4hIL3ecF0=
+Upon first execution a PRIVATE_KEY.env file will be generated with a random encryption key.
+DO NOT check this into repository. if PRIVATE_settings.py does not exist it will generate a template module.

 **set environment variable**